Shaving Soap vs Shaving Cream - Which Is Better?

-For men, who love the enjoyment of shaving, then the soap will always win out.
+For men, who love the enjoyment of shaving, then the soap will always win out over using a shaving cream.
 The same will apply to anyone who is an advocate of highly traditional shaving.

 There is nothing quite like getting a shaving brush and soap, and turning that into a great looking lather.
 I guess we can safely refer to these guys as traditionalists and they are just never going to change.
 To be honest, there is nothing wrong with that at all.